karocean9/JavaScript/README.md

 4. A word has been split into a left part and a right part.
 Re-form the word by adding both halves together, changing the first character to an uppercase letter.
 Example: getWord("seas", "onal") ➞ "Seasonal"

+# Little Dictionary

+5. Create a function that takes in an initial word and filters out an array to contain words that start with the same letters as the initial word.
+Example: dictionary("bu", ["button", "breakfast", "border"]) ➞ ["button"]